vikramnayyar/house-price-forecasting-for-america/README.md

 ```

 ## Run Project
-As discussed in **Technical Aspect** section, "src" and “app” directory possess the main scripts.
+As discussed in **Technical Aspect** section, "src" and “app” directory respectively possess the main scripts application scripts.

 Running the following command in the "src" directory executes the entire project
 ```bash